CSCI-360-01-2018/DemoRepo/README.md

 Add this file to your local branch

-Commit this file to your locl branch
+Commit this file to your local branch

 Push your local branch to your GitHub fork